Fine Art (MA)

-The University of Kent has invested over £5 million in its Arts at Medway initiative, to provide you with the best possible study and research environment.
+The University of Kent has invested over £5 million in the School of Music and Fine Art, to provide you with the best possible study and research environment.
 A number of historic buildings in the atmospheric Chatham Historic Dockyard have been renovated to provide a new range of professional standard facilities.
-You are given studio space within the Department as well as access to full workshops that include wood, metal, plaster, digital media, audio-visual media and photography as well as on-site technical support.
+You are given studio space within the Department as well as access to workshops that include wood, metal, plaster, digital media, audio-visual media and photography as well as on-site technical support.
 Off-site working can also be organised within the multiple opportunities for site-specific production available at the Dockyard campus and beyond.

 We hold regular studio-based seminars, lectures and discussion seminars, bringing together practices of making, organising, reading and critique for group discussion.
 Visiting specialists, representing the current debates within the discipline, regularly visit the Department providing lectures and one-to-one tutorials.